How to Integrate SendGrid with Astro: Complete Guide

 SendGrid, now part of Twilio, is one of the most widely used email delivery platforms, handling transactional emails, marketing campaigns, and email validation for businesses of all sizes.
 It offers a robust API, dynamic email templates, and detailed delivery analytics.
 Integrating SendGrid with Astro lets you send emails from contact forms, user notifications, and automated workflows directly from your server-rendered Astro application.

 This guide walks through setting up SendGrid in an Astro project, sending emails via the API, using dynamic templates, and handling form submissions.
+It is written against Astro 6 (the current major release), where static output is the default and on-demand rendering is opted into per route.

 Prerequisites